dreamcatcher-tech/jest-ai/README.md

 1. ~~history in the prompt~~
 2. access to system prompts
-3. dump sessions to disk with restore
+3. ~~dump sessions to disk with restore~~
 4. knowledge base filtered inclusion
 5. web url parsing into the knowledge base
 6. specify a bot by a combination of system, session, and knowledge base
 7. consistent edit
+8. multibot nested execution

 Be able to discuss the current status of combinations of bots.